SAP-archive/teched2021-developer-keynote/drafts/FirstStepsAI.md

 inference_jobid = response.json()["data"]["id"]

 ```
-The call returns us a json that contains the inference job ID that we need to get the inference result.
-The result we get by calling the method get_inference_job.
+Besides the details around the status of the job and which model where used the response contains the inference job ID that we need to get the inference result.
+We store the id into the variable inference_jobid and pass it into the method get_inference_job that returns the inference result.

 ```
 response = ber_client.get_inference_job(inference_jobid)